-The unique, soulful Greek dance called Zeybekiko is steeped in folk tradition, has no specified steps or moves, and yet captures the essence of Greek character.
+The unique, soulful Greek dance called Zeibekiko is steeped in folk tradition, has no specified steps or moves, and yet captures the essence of Greek character.
 I attempt to explain what it’s all about.

-I was recently invited to capture my nephew’s christening in photography.
+A few years ago, I was invited to capture my nephew’s christening in photography.
 Christenings, weddings and other family gatherings are important social happenings in Greece : scores of guests are typically invited, including close and distant relatives, friends, and friends of friends.
 Its not unusual to invite everyone (sometimes including random passers-by) to participate in the aftermath of a milestone family event : a huge dinner and dance where great food, spirits, and happiness flows.
 For a few hours, everyone looks their absolute best, and everyone’s happy and carefree.
 It’s no coincidence that the frivolous yet mystical world of Greek festivities have been the subject of numerous books, documentaries and films through the years.
 Myself being a terrible and reluctant dancer, and having observed numerous social functions before, this was a unique opportunity to record what is one of Greece’s foremost popular forms of expression first hand.

 After the dinner and drinks have been served, followed by dessert and coffee, it’s time to dance the rest of the night away.
 The dancing typically begins with a kalamatianos, a spirited chain-stepped dance where dancers move counter-clockwise holding hands.